Pride and Prejudice

-Lady Catherine greets them, but it's clear that she prefers other people's company; she spends most of the time talking to her nephews, especially Darcy.
+- Lady Catherine greets them, but it's clear that she'd rather talk to her nephews.

-Mr. Darcy positions himself so he can see Elizabeth's entire face.
-She stops playing to let him know that he can't intimidate her; she is too stubborn to let somebody else alter her behavior.
+- Mr. Darcy is staring at her, so she stops playing to let him know that he can't intimidate her; she is too stubborn to let somebody else tell her what to do.